Kamayurá language: Morphology

+Clitic pronouns

-Clitic Pronouns: These are not used alone, but they always appear syntactically linked to other elements occurring in the following functions.
+These are not used alone, but they always appear syntactically linked to other elements occurring in the following functions.

 As discussed above, in verbal morphology the verb receives affixes, clitics, constituents and particles.
 The affixes include prefixes and suffixes.
 The first are indicators of person, causes, reflexives and reciprocals.
 The suffixes indicate the mode, negation, and the causes of transitive.
 The clitics indicates person, negation, and the exhortative mode.
 The constituents and the particles signal distinctions in time, aspect and modality.
 In Kamayurá, a derivation of elements of a category from others of the same or distinct categories occurs through the addition of affixes to radicals and through a combination of roots and radicals.
 Both the affixation and the derivation can be used in a morphological level and a syntactic level.
 A prefix is used in the derivation of nominals while a suffix is used in other cases.
 In the verbal derivation, prefixes are used.
 Below we will only look at the diminutive and the augmentative forms of words.

 In the endocentric derivation of nouns, the following suffixes are used, all of them tonics: